WWDN Pilot

-What We Do Now (WWDN) is a pilot for a Creative Placemaking Network for Dumfries and Galloway.
-It is led by the Stove Network, an award-winning arts and community organisation based in the heart of Dumfries town centre.
+What We Do Now (WWDN) is a Creative Placemaking Network that has been piloted in Dumfries & Galloway and is hosted by the Stove Network, an award-winning arts and community organisation based in the heart of Dumfries town centre.
+Working with artists, communities, and organisations, WWDN is a unique and ground-breaking initiative that continues to evolve and expand with those involved.

-The Stove is supporting a community anchor group (place hub) in each of five towns in Dumfries and Galloway to host creative practitioners for an extended period to work with sections of the community in that place to co-create new future visions and practical projects.
-WWDN supports artists to explore bold new ideas with communities to give voices to those under-represented in local decision making.
+The initial pilot supported community anchor groups (community hubs) in towns across Dumfries & Galloway to host creative practitioners for an extended period to work with sections of their communities to co-create new future visions and practical projects.
+Artists, hubs, and communities were supported to explore bold new ideas with a particular focus on those under-represented in local decision making.

-Each of the five ‘Place Hubs’ are in or working with communities experiencing disadvantage.
-Each took part in The Stove’s research project ‘Embers: Creative Placemaking in South Scotland’.
+Each of the founding community hubs are in or working with communities experiencing disadvantage.
 All have identified sections of their own community where COVID has accentuated existing disadvantage and exclusion and have some experience of working culturally.

 Evaluation Report – September 2022

-The What We Do Now – Evaluation Snapshot Sept.
+The WWDN – Evaluation Snapshot Sept.
 2022 highlights key learnings from the project’s first phase as a resource for developing the potential and scope of creative placemaking to promote economic wellbeing, social enterprise, and community development within and beyond the WWDN project.

 The two independent Evaluators for this report are: Jenny Elliott, Urban Designer (CMLI) and Visual Communication and Shawn Bodden, Geographer and Evaluation Researcher.